-- a) We may end your registration if: - (i) your Employer or Funding Provider does not pay your tuition fees when they become due; - (ii) you do not meet or cease to meet any of the requirements set out in Section C, or your Funding Provider rules; - (iii) you have been enrolled for module(s) within a registered qualification, but you do not successfully complete your current modules, your enrolment for future modules and your registration on the Apprenticeship Programme may be withdrawn; - (iv) you have been enrolled for module(s) within a registered qualification, but you do not meet either the progression requirements or the progression criteria in Section G4.4, your registration on the Apprenticeship Programme may be withdrawn; - (v) you have been enrolled but not yet commenced study for module(s) with prerequisite or co-requisite requirements and you do not successfully meet those requirements, your enrolment for those module(s) and your registration on the Apprenticeship Programme may be withdrawn (see Section D2 for further details); - (vi) You will be unable to complete your registered qualification within the time limits specified in Section G6 (undergraduate qualifications), Section H4 (postgraduate qualifications) or within your apprenticeship Planned Start and End Dates, without exceeding the study restrictions set out in Section D1; - (vii) You are expelled or suspended from the Open University under the Code of Practice for Student Discipline; - (viii)We terminate the Apprenticeship Written Agreement in accordance with its terms.
+- a) We may end your registration if: - (i) your Employer or Funding Provider does not pay your tuition fees when they become due; - (ii) you do not meet or cease to meet any of the requirements set out in SectionC, or your Funding Provider rules; - (iii) you have been enrolled for module(s) within a registered qualification, but you do not successfully complete your current modules, your enrolment for future modules and your registration on the Apprenticeship Programme may be withdrawn; - (iv) you have been enrolled for module(s) within a registered qualification, but you do not meet either the progression requirements or the progression criteria in Section G4.4, your registration on the Apprenticeship Programme may be withdrawn; - (v) you have been enrolled but not yet commenced study for module(s) with prerequisite or co-requisite requirements and you do not successfully meet those requirements, your enrolment for those module(s) and your registration on the Apprenticeship Programme may be withdrawn (see Section D2 for further details); - (vi) You will be unable to complete your registered qualification within the time limits specified in Section G6 (undergraduate qualifications), Section H4 (postgraduate qualifications) or within your apprenticeship Planned Start and End Dates, without exceeding the study restrictions set out in Section D1;

-Version number: 1.2 Approved by: Delegate, Director Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2021 Date for review: March 2022

-- b) We may withdraw your registration or apply conditions to your continued registration if, in our opinion, it is reasonably necessary to do so in line with our duties to: - (i) protect the health and safety of students, staff, contractors and members of the public, - (ii) respect the safeguarding of young persons or vulnerable adults, in accordance with our Safeguarding Policy Protecting children and vulnerable adults, - (iii) comply with our obligations under the Equality Act 2010, - (iv) comply with any other statutory duty or obligation or any order of a court or other authorised body made for the protection of the public, any section of the public or any individual.
+- (vii) You are expelled or suspended from the Open University under the Code of Practice for Student Discipline; - (viii) We terminate the Apprenticeship Written Agreement in accordance with its terms. - b) We may withdraw your registration or apply conditions to your continued registration if, in our opinion, it is reasonably necessary to do so in line with our duties to: - (i) protect the health and safety of Students, staff, contractors and members of the public, - (ii) respect the safeguarding of young persons or vulnerable adults, in accordance with our Safeguarding Policy Protecting children and vulnerable adults, - (iii) comply with our obligations under the Equality Act 2010 in England, Scotland and Wales, the Disability Discrimination Act 1995 for Northern Ireland, or any other statutory duty or obligation, - (iv) comply with any order of a court or other authorised body made for the protection of the public, any section of the public or any individual.